SeriousOldMan/Simulator-Controller/Docs/Overview.md

   - [Virtual Race Strategist](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist)

-    The other Assistant, Cato, takes care of all strategic aspects during races with one or more pit stops, even under changing weather conditions.
+    Another Assistant, Cato, takes care of all strategic aspects during races with one or more pit stops, even under changing weather conditions.
 It will provide you with extensive after race reports for analysis and documentation and will help you with strategy development based on telemetry data of past sessions.

   - [Virtual Race Spotter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Spotter)

-    The third Assistant, Elisa, will watch your race and will warn you about nearby other cars and will give you general information about the current race situation.
+    The third Race Assistant, Elisa, will watch your race and will warn you about nearby other cars and will give you valuable information about the current race situation.

   - [Customizing Assistants](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Customizing-Assistants)